You spend hours recording and mixing a track to get your desired sound for a project.

 IK Multimedia iLoud Micro Monitors Ultra-Compact 3″ Studio Monitors with Bluetooth

 - Driver: 3″ Woofer, 0.75″ Tweeter

 - Frequency response: 45Hz – 20kHz

 - Controls: Bluetooth, EQ, Power, Volume Knob

 The small but mighty IK Multimedia iLoud Micro Monitors offer what their larger counterparts bring to the home studio table.
 Don’t let its appearance fool you.

 Combine the weight and size of the pair of IK Multimedia iLoud monitors.
-And, you still get a smaller and lighter pair of speakers compared to other best studio monitors under $300 on this list.
+And, you still get a smaller and lighter pair of speakers compared to other studio monitors.